Port Augusta former power stations site

 An application was made to transfer the EPA licence from Flinders Power to Cu-River Mining.
 Following EPA assessment, the transfer was approved on 27 May 2019.
 All environmental obligations associated with the licence were carried over and are now the responsibility of Cu-River Mining.
 The EPA requires Cu-River Mining to fulfil all the actions and milestones in its closure plan before the licence can be surrendered.

 The licence includes a requirement for Cu-River Mining to provide a $2.4-million financial assurance to the EPA in the form of a bank guarantee by 1 October 2019.
 This figure represents the remaining costs of rehabilitation and monitoring associated with post‑closure management and monitoring obligations.
 As vegetation cover increases at the site, these requirements may change.
 In recognition of this, the licence conditions include a site audit in late 2020 to evaluate the remaining financial liability.

 Power generating operations at the Port Augusta power stations site ceased on 9 May 2016.

-The Port Augusta Power Stations site is regulated by the EPA under the Environment Protection Act 1993 for several activities of environmental significance.
-A condition of licence requires Flinders Power to develop a closure plan to address environmental considerations at the site.
+The site was regulated by the EPA under the Environment Protection Act 1993 for several activities of environmental significance.
+A condition of licence requires the owner to implement a closure plan to address environmental considerations at the site.
 This includes, but is not limited to:

 - removal of waste including appropriate disposal of asbestos.